voici5986/flymd/README.en.md

   - markdown‑it + highlight.js; DOMPurify for safe HTML
   - External links get `target="_blank"` and `rel="noopener"`
   - Local images auto‑converted to `asset:` in Tauri; KaTeX & Mermaid support
+  - In WYSIWYG, Mermaid editing is silent; it renders after you leave the code block.
+Parse errors are suppressed to avoid interrupting typing.
 - Files
   - Open (`Ctrl+O`) for .md/.markdown/.txt; Save/Save As/New `Ctrl+S`/`Ctrl+Shift+S`/`Ctrl+N`
   - Recent (up to 5); unsaved indicator `*` in title bar; unified native dialogs
   - Drag & drop: open `.md`; drop images to insert markdown

+Sidebar Outline (Markdown / PDF)
+- Markdown: extract H1–H6 to build a clickable outline; scroll‑sync the active section; highlight the current heading; fold/unfold at H1/H2 with remembered state
+- PDF: parse PDF bookmarks (Outline) and build a clickable TOC; jump to pages; cache per file and auto‑invalidate by mtime
+- Note: `pdfjs-dist` must be installed in dev/build environments; the app lazy‑loads it only when opening the PDF Outline.
+End users do not need to install it.

 Image Upload (S3/R2)
 - Priority